tomexiskandar/bintang/README.rst

    1 {'PersonDetails': 1, 'LuckyNo': 17}
    2 {'PersonDetails': 1, 'LuckyNo': 19}

-This function can generate three different tables.
-Then user can use all the functions under Bintang's Table, eg. innerjoin, update row, dump to excel, to sql database etc.
 Please note that since a dictionary can contain complex hierarchy paths and still valid (eg. system configuration), you may get unexpected results.